Andrehatlo/andrehatlo.github.io/_posts/2019-01-11-typescript-summery.md

 }
 ```

-Like other languages, private fields can only be accessed by the class that its declared in.
+Private fields can only be accessed by the class that its declared in.

 Protected fields can only be accessed by deriving classes.

 TypeScript also has `static` fields, which are class fields instead of object fields: